Research-Based

 Defining Your Weight Gain Objectives for Your Mass Gainer

 You’ve decided to get serious about adding muscle and size.
-Be prepared.
-Doing so may be as challenging as cutting weight.
+Be prepared—doing so may be as challenging as cutting weight.
 Your journey requires a scientific approach.
-Simply seeing weight gain on the scale is not your objective – you want to gain lean muscle without adding body fat.
-You will need to monitor your BMI (Body Mass Index) as well as body weight and tweak your program through trial and error.
+Simply seeing weight gain on the scale isn’t your objective—you want to gain lean muscle without adding body fat.
+You’ll need to monitor your BMI (Body Mass Index) as well as body weight and tweak your program through trial and error.

 gain mass workout

-Industry experts concur that a goal of 0.2 to 0.5 pounds of lean muscle per week is a worthy goal.
-More aggressive bodybuilding trainers think it possible to gain 0.5-1.0 percent of your body weight per week.
+Industry experts agree that gaining 0.2 to 0.5 pounds of lean muscle per week represents a worthy goal.
+More aggressive bodybuilding trainers believe it’s possible to gain 0.5-1.0 percent of your body weight per week.
 Both groups agree that gaining any faster puts you at serious risk of adding substantial body fat.

-An initial consultation with a nutritionist or dietitian will help determine your BMI and caloric intake required to add good weight.
-Key metrics needed to begin your journey include your BMI, pounds of lean and fat mass, and your Basal Metabolic Rate (BMR), the amount of energy (calories) needed while resting.
-Add calories for normal daily energy expenditure, your exercise expenditure, plus the thermic effect of food (we expend energy and calories in processing our food).
-Total these, and you know your current daily caloric expenditure, adjust downwards to lose weight, or for our purposes, increase, to put on weight.
-Add 200 – 300 calories per day over your maintenance intake to gain weight – monitor and adjust.
+An initial consultation with a nutritionist or dietitian will help determine your BMI and caloric intake required to add quality weight.
+Key metrics needed to begin your journey include your BMI, pounds of lean and fat mass, and your Basal Metabolic Rate (BMR)—the energy (calories) needed while resting.
+Add calories for normal daily energy expenditure, exercise expenditure, plus the thermic effect of food (we expend energy processing our food).
+Total these figures to know your current daily caloric expenditure, adjust downwards to lose weight, or increase to put on weight.
+Add 200-300 calories per day over your maintenance intake to gain weight—monitor and adjust accordingly.

-Another approach to increase mass is to target 20-22 calories per pound of bodyweight on workout days – about 3,500 to 3,850 calories per day for a 175-pound person.
+Another approach to increase mass targets 20-22 calories per pound of bodyweight on workout days—about 3,500 to 3,850 calories daily for a 175-pound person.
 Equally important is the macronutrient ratio of those calories from quality protein, carbs, and healthy fats.
-Most trainers recommend 30%-40% from protein, 30%-40% from carbs, and 20%-30% from fats, or about 1.5 – 2.0 grams of protein per pound of body weight, a like amount of carbohydrates, and .5 grams of fat.
-Your take-away from this segment?
-Trial and error, monitor and adjust, tweak the variables until you find the calorie count and macronutrient ratio that delivers the desired results.
+Most trainers recommend 30%-40% from protein, 30%-40% from carbs, and 20%-30% from fats, or about 1.5-2.0 grams of protein per pound of body weight, a similar amount of carbohydrates, and 0.5 grams of fat.
+Your takeaway from this segment?
+Use trial and error, monitor and adjust, tweak the variables until you find the calorie count and macronutrient ratio that delivers desired results.

 A Base Plan for Gaining Mass

-It all starts with the diet and a training program tailored to add mass.
-Fail to get these two aspects of your program dialed in, and even a great mass gainer product won’t accomplish your goals.
+Everything starts with diet and a training program tailored to add mass.
+Fail to get these two aspects dialed in, and even an excellent mass gainer product won’t accomplish your goals.

 plan for getting bigger fast